GFZ/arosics/README.md

     - argparse
     - shapely
     - pyfftw is optional but will speed up calculation
+    - folium and geojson for some visualization functions

 In addition clone the repository "py_tools_ds" and add its root directory to your PATH environment variable:

     https://gitext.gfz-potsdam.de/danschef/py_tools_ds

 Since py_tools_ds is not a public repository right now, contact Daniel Scheffler if you can not access it.

 # Modules